Medicare Advantage Plans in Kansas

 The exception to this rule is if the type of Medicare Advantage plan you have doesn’t cover prescription drugs.
 For example, Medicare Savings Account plans never include prescription drug coverage; in this case, you’re allowed to enroll in a Medicare Prescription Drug Plan for your Medicare Part D coverage, while also remaining enrolled in your Medicare Advantage plan.
 It’s important to understand how your Medicare benefits work together and how certain actions may affect your coverage.

 Choosing a Medicare Advantage plan in Kansas

-In 2013, there were 58 Medicare Advantage plans in Kansas for beneficiaries to choose from.
-Each of those plans may vary in terms of the types of benefits included, the amount of coverage available, and the cost of the plan.
-Beneficiaries must carefully weigh their options to find the best plan for their health needs and budget.
+Medicare Advantage plans in Kansas may vary in terms of the types of benefits included, the amount of coverage available, and the cost of the plan.
+The Medicare Advantage plans available to you may depend on the Kansas county or zip code that you live in.
+It’s important to carefully weigh your Medicare plan options to find the coverage that may work best for their health needs and budget.

 Do you need help finding Medicare Advantage plan options that may fit your situation?
 Contact eHealth and a licensed insurance agent can help with your Medicare coverage needs.